-Music Masters Course Japan offers full scholarships to talented students for a summer of personalized study and performance experience with master musicians in Yokohama, one of Japan's most exciting cities.
+Music Masters Course Japan, founded by world-renowned conductors Naoto Otomo and Alan Gilbert, offers full scholarships to talented students for a summer of personalized study and performance experience with master musicians in Yokohama, one of Japan's most exciting cities.

 Otomo graduated from Toho Gakuen School of Music, and studied under Seiji Ozawa, Kazuyoshi Akiyama, Tadaaki Otaka and Morihiro Okabe.
 He participated in the Tanglewood festival where he worked with Andre Previn, Leonard Bernstein, and Igor Markevitch.
 He made his debut with the NHK Symphony Orchestra at age 22.
 Otomo also appeared in foreign orchestras such as the Colorado Symphony Orchestra, Indianapolis Symphony Orchestra, Royal Stockholm Philharmonic Orchestra, Philharmonia Orchestra and Hawaii Symphony Orchestra.
 Following his opera debut in 1988, Otomo continued with a succession of highly acclaimed opera productions that include Orfeo and Euridice, Rigoletto, The Magic Flute, and Chushingura.
 He conducted Shigeaki Saegusa’s Jr. Butterfly in July 2006 during the Festival Puccini in Italy, and produced popular music concerts in the Tokyo Bunka Kaikan where he was the first Music Director (2004-2012).
 He received the 8th Akio Watanabe Music Foundation Award in 2000, and the 7th Hideo Saito Memorial Fund Award in 2008.
 An innovator, Otomo has created a new music scene where classical music and other genres collaborate.